naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: Let's give them a roadtrip alright.
 To HELL!
 Heheheh!!
 HAHAHAHAHAHA...!!

 Cranion: Bleh, ya losers go have fun.
-I'll look over the place in the meantime (grins)

-Kranion Angry: Whateva you're irrelevent, friggin color swappin impostah.

 Dino: Who was that again?

 Sticky: Shut it and get in the skull van!

 Nadine: (reading the map) Huh, this is really just a featureless barren wasteland.